-- Only two configuration settings are package-specific: - the enable/disable settings for hardware arbitration - NC-SI flow control - Hardware arbitration is enabled or disabled through a parameter that is delivered using the Select Package command.
-If hardware arbitration is enabled on all Network Controller packages on the NC-SI, more than one package can be in the Selected state simultaneously.
-Otherwise, only one package is allowed to be in the Selected state at a time in order to prevent electrical buffer conflicts (buffer fights) that can occur from more than one package being allowed to drive the bus. - NC-SI flow control is enabled or disabled using the Set NC-SI Flow Control command.
-The flow control setting applies to all channels in the package.
+- Only three NC-SI configuration settings are package-specific: - the enable/disable settings for hardware arbitration - 1123 NC-SI flow control - Package-related AENs - There may also be NC configuration settings that are controlled by NC-SI Commands addressed to the package.
+These commands specify this requirement in their command description. - Hardware arbitration is enabled or disabled through a parameter that is delivered using the Select - 1128 Package command.
+If hardware arbitration is enabled on all Network Controller packages on the NC-SI, - more than one package can be in the Selected state simultaneously.
+Otherwise, only one package is - 1130 allowed to be in the Selected state at a time in order to prevent electrical buffer conflicts (buffer fights) - that can occur from more than one package being allowed to drive the bus.

-Package-specific commands should only be allowed and executed when the Channel ID field is set to 0x1F.
+- NC-SI flow control is enabled or disabled using the Set NC-SI Flow Control command.
+The flow control setting applies to all channels in the package. - Package-specific commands should only be allowed and executed when the Channel ID field is set to 0x1F.